 - The Manitoba Ministry of Education has attendance related resources directed at educators, parents, and students.
 See this link.

-- The Nova Scotia Ministry of Education released its attendance policy.
+- In September 2017 the Nova Scotia Ministry of Education has released its new attendance policy.